 Choose a time when he or she is sober

-The presence of alcohol in the body clouds thoughts and makes a person unable to think straight.
+The presence of alcohol in the system clouds thoughts and makes a person unable to think straight.
 So confronting an alcoholic when he or she is drunk is not a good idea.
 He or she will not be able to appreciate your motivations.
-Nor will the person be able to figure out what is good for him or her.
+Nor will the person be able to figure out what is right for him or her.

 Don’t blame him or her